Valfride/gplpr/README.md

-# GP_LPR Implementation
+# GP_LPR

-The original model architecture for the Optical Character Reader (OCR) used in this work is based on the [GP_LPR](https://github.com/MMM2024/GP_LPR) model by Liu et al., as presented in their publication titled *"Irregular License Plate Recognition via Global Information Integration."*
+Unofficial implementation of the OCR model proposed by Liu et al. in the paper *"Irregular License Plate Recognition via Global Information Integration."*

-# RodoSol-ALPR Dataset
+# Dataset

-The [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset contains 20,000 images of various vehicles, including cars and motorcycles.
-These images were captured under different conditions—day and night, across multiple toll stations, and during both clear and rainy weather.
+The [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset is a valuable resource for research in Automatic License Plate Recognition (ALPR).
+It contains 20,000 images of various vehicles, including cars and motorcycles.
+These images were captured under different conditions — day and night, across multiple toll stations, and during both clear and rainy weather.

-The dataset is divided into four categories, with 5,000 images in each, based on the type of vehicle and license plate (LP) format:

-- **Cars with Brazilian LPs**
-- **Motorcycles with Brazilian LPs**
-- **Cars with Mercosur LPs**
-- **Motorcycles with Mercosur LPs**

-### License Plate Layouts

-- **Brazilian LPs**: Comprise three letters followed by four digits (e.g., ABC-1234).
-- **Mercosur LPs**: Follow a specific pattern of three letters, one digit, one letter, and two digits (e.g., ABC1D23), as per the standard in the dataset.

-### Arrangement of License Plates

-- **Cars**: The license plates contain seven characters displayed in a single row.
-- **Motorcycles**: The license plates are arranged across two rows, with three characters in the first row and four characters in the second.

 # Usage